Host of Student Affairs Live

-Join the conversation with, Sara Goldrick-Rab, author of Paying the Price: College Costs, Financial Aid, and the Betrayal of the American Dream as she shares research, issues, and strategies that are affecting affordability and student success.
-Please contribute to the conversation by emailing questions before the show to email@example.com or by tweeting live during the show using […]
+Join the conversation with, Sara Goldrick-Rab, author of Paying the Price: College Costs, Financial Aid, and the Betrayal of the American Dream as she shares research, issues, and strategies that affect affordability and student success.
+Please contribute to the conversation by emailing questions before the show to firstname.lastname@example.org or by tweeting live during the show using the […]

 During the January 17 episode, host Tony Doody, Senior Director of Student Engagement at Rutgers University, spoke about the latest research and best practices in campus wellbeing with Dr. George Brown, Assistant Vice Provost in the Office for Student Affairs at the University of Minnesota-Twin Cities; Pam Watts, NIRSA Executive Director; and Chris Wise, Assistant Vice President for Student […]